 A brief history of the wine bottle.

 Wine bottle sizes and shapes began to change once people realised the significance of the cork, in allowing wine to age.

-The next discovery came when people noticed that bigger bottles could change the taste of a wine.
+The next discovery came when people noticed that bigger bottles could change the taste of wine.

 The larger bottle also was found to allow the wine to age over a longer duration of time, in comparison to the standard size bottles back then.

-We’ve come a long way since the mid 1700’s, to form the array of shapes and sizes we now see across vineyards all around the world.
+We’ve come a long way since the mid 1700’s, to form the variety of shapes and sizes we now see across vineyards all around the world.